OoriData/Toolio/README.md

    }'
 ```

 The key here is specification of a JSON schema.
-It's escaped for the command line shell above, so here it is in its regular form:
+The schema is escaped for the command line shell above, so here it is in its regular form:

 ```json
 {"type": "object", "properties": {"number": {"type": "number"}}}